 - MobaArt has produced a wooden model of the station building as a kit, believed to be their first Swedish model.

 Klippan is also in southern Sweden, but in Skåne, on the line between Åstorp and Hässleholm.
 This is also the home station for a preserved railway, and the model is based on the building used by this latter railway.

 - Heljan has produced a model of the small station building and ‘convenience block.’ (#156)

 Mariefred is quite close to Stockholm and is at the end of a short narrow-gauge railway from Läggesta.
-A nice day out from Stockholm can be made with a round-tour ticket that features a steamboat from the harbour at the Town Hall to Mariefred, the narrow-gauge railway to Läggesta, and then the regular train back to Stockholm.
 The station building is remarkably pretty and always nicely kept.
 Originally, the line was standard-gauge, so the model would not be out of place on a similar model diorama.
 (The standard gauge branch joined the through line at Läggesta, and the 1935 track layout was copied on the FLMJ, for a while, for our station at Månstorp!)

 - Heljan has produced a model of the station building, but not all of the recent modifications are imitated on the model (but the model is not inauthentic for a certain period).
-The model is also available with a different roof as a US hotel!
+The model was also available with a different roof as a US hotel!
 It is a little too small for H0-scale, but much too big for TT-scale! (#135)

 Målerås station was on the Kosta-Målerås Railway, which was closed down in 1948.
-The station was painted in weathered yellow in colour with a red / yellow tiled rooves and green glazing bars on windows.
+The station was painted in weathered yellow in colour with a red / yellow tiled rooves and green glazing frames on windows.

-- Jeco has produced a model of this station building, which appears to be identical to their model of Faringe, but in a different colour!
+- Jeco has produced a model of this station building, which appears to be quite similar to their model of Faringe (differences do exist), but in a different colour!